pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

           (y1'-y1)^2                       if y1 = 0
     }
     ```
-  - In practice we use logistic regression for `pc`, log likely hood loss for classes, and squared error for the bounding box.
+  - In practice we use logistic regression for pc, log likely hood loss for classes, and squared error for the bounding box.

 ### Landmark Detection